Parker Porter: Ultimate Fighting Championship

 Porter made his UFC debut on nine days' notice against Chris Daukaus on August 15, 2020, at UFC 252.
 He lost the fight via TKO in round one.

 Porter faced Josh Parisian on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
 He won the bout by unanimous decision.

 Porter was scheduled to face Chase Sherman on April 17, 2021, at UFC on ESPN 22.
 However, he was removed from the event for undisclosed reasons and was replaced by Andrei Arlovski.

 Porter faced Chase Sherman on August 21, 2021, at UFC on ESPN 29.
 He won the fight via unanimous decision.

 Porter faced Alan Baudot on February 19, 2022, at UFC Fight Night: Walker vs. Hill.
 He won the fight via unanimous decision.

 Porter faced Jailton Almeida on May 21, 2022, at UFC Fight Night 206.
 He lost the fight via rear-naked choke in round one.

 Porter was scheduled to face Hamdy Abdelwahab on October 22, 2022, at UFC 280.
 However, Abdelwahab was removed from the event for unknown reasons and he was replaced by Slim Trabelsi.
 In turn, the pairing was cancelled altogether as Trabelsi pulled out due to contractual issues with ARES FC and Porter opted to pursue a later fight, rather than a replacement barring unforeseen circumstances.

 Porter faced Justin Tafa on February 12, 2023, at UFC 284.
 He lost the fight via knockout in the first round.

 As the last fight of his prevailing contract, Porter faced Braxton Smith on May 6, 2023, at UFC 288.
 He won the fight by TKO in the first round.

 Porter faced Junior Tafa on August 26, 2023, at UFC Fight Night 225.
 He lost the bout via knockout in the first round.

 On December 21, 2023, it was announced that Porter was no longer on the UFC roster.

 Bare-knuckle boxing

 On January 2, 2025 after over a year-long hiatus, it was announced via social media that Porter would be making his bare-knuckle debut on February 1 against Chase Gormley at BKFC on DAZN 4 in his home state of Connecticut.
 Porter would go on to win that fight by knockout in the first minute of the first round.

-During the broadcast of BKFC 73 Italy: Camozzi vs. Bicchi, it was announced that Porter will be returning to the ring on June 14 in a main event bout against Dillon Cleckler at BKFC Fight Night 25.
+During the broadcast of BKFC 73, it was announced that Porter will be returning to the ring on June 14 in a main event bout against Dillon Cleckler at BKFC Fight Night 26.
 He won the fight by knockout in the first round.

-Parker is scheduled to face Josh Copeland on December 13, 2025 at BKFC Fight Night 32.
+Porter defeated Anthony Garrett on December 20, 2025 via KO in the second round at BKFC Fight Night 33.

+Porter faced Josh Watson on March 28, 2026 in the main event at BKFC Fight Night Mohegan Sun: Porter vs. Watson.
+He won the fight by technical knockout due to a doctor stoppage at the end of the third round.